biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * brakeman.
 For catching typical security problems.
 * bundler-audit.
 For catching known security problems in used gems (usually, they are have assigned CVE numbers).
 * exception_notification.
 For catching exception notifications.
+* lograge.
+For squashing rails logs.
+* whenever.
+For cron jobs.

 ## Don't use this gems: